 Before we can package and distribute our application, we need to build it first.
-In order to do this, we are going to add build step and then choose the Visual Studio (sln) option from the drop-down menu.
+In order to do this, we are going to add a build step and then choose the Visual Studio (sln) option from the drop-down menu.
 After that you should see something like this:

 After you enter the step name, you should select the path to your project solution file using the little tree button to the right side of the Solution file path input field.
 Both targets and solution configuration are already set for you, but if you want to change them just enter the new values and click Save.

 Now that we have the build step configured, we can add the test runner to our project.
-Most popular testing tools for .NET projects are xUnit and NUnit.
+The most popular testing tools for .NET projects are xUnit and NUnit.
 While NUnit comes bundled with the TeamCity by default, if you use xUnit in your project you need to install it as a plugin.

-Let’s say for example your project is using NUnit framework.
+Let’s say for example your project is using the NUnit framework.
 To automatically run tests for your project, you can go to the Add build step button again, and from the drop-down menu select the NUnit.
 When you do that, TeamCity will generate a few properties you need to configure in order to run your tests.
 Your page should look like this:

-After naming your step, selecting runner, platform and .NET version, you need to add the path to the assembly with your tests.
+After naming your step, selecting runner, platform, and .NET version, you need to add the path to the assembly with your tests.
 This editor does not give you the option to select the assembly path from the tree structure like some other editors in TeamCity.

-You can look up the path of assembly in your project manually, you can use wildcards like **\*Test.dll, or you can find the editor that does have the path select button and find the path to the assembly there and copy paste it in this editor.
+You can look up the path of assembly in your project manually, you can use wildcards like **\*Test.dll, or you can find the editor that does have the path select button and find the path to the assembly there and copy-paste it in this editor.
 A bit of inconvenience, but nothing too serious.

 If you followed this post so far, you have probably seen the little light bulb near the run button in TeamCity.
 This little light bulb is trying to tell you that you forgot to add the VCS trigger to your project.